 2025 Free Flight Scale Fly-in

 2025 may well be remembered as the summer of heat waves and by the time the club’s annual Free Flight Scale Fly-in came along we were well into our third.
-The day before temperatures had reached a sweltering 32C in the afternoon so the early morning starts to our competition seemed like a good one, even so we decided to start an extra hour early at 8:30 so we could finish at 12pm and be off the meadow before the higher heat of the afternoon.
+The day before temperatures had reached a sweltering 32C in the afternoon so the early morning starts to our competitions seemed like a good one, even so we decided to start an extra hour early at 8:30 so we could finish at 12pm and be off the meadow before the higher heat of the afternoon.

-The plan seemed to work well with competitors arriving early to take advantage of the cool calm air to get their flights in.
+The plan seemed to work well with competitors arriving early to take advantage of the cool calm air to get their flights.
 The normal 10:30 curfew on IC engines was also relaxed so those of the oily hand brigade could make the most of the conditions as well.
 CD Gary Law also had plenty of water on hand, a Gazebo for shade with chairs to sit on and was able to ferry people back to the car park at the end of the day which all made it much more pleasant.

 The John Blagg Trophy

-Image 2 of 42
+Image 2 of 61

 There’s a video here showing many of the flights of the day.
 Thanks to Pete Fardell and Charlie Jeffreys for the extra filming